Gizmopower1/homeydash.com/README.md

 # homeydash light blue theme

 homeydash is an open-source project for wall-mounted Homey dashboards.
-This project is forked from Homey.ink and is primarily aimed at usage on a tablet, smart phone or web browser
+This project is forked from daneedk/homeydash.com and is primarily aimed at usage on a tablet, smart phone or web browser

 ![Homey.ink on web](http://hjemmefest.ddns.net/Sider/shared/web_en.png)